Trying to put your best foot forward in your portfolio is a task all designers strive to improve at. Here's a guide to get your started.

-Consider something unexpected.
-I've included paintings in my portfolio to emphasize that the computer is just a tool and that I have some insights about composition and scale that other designers might not have.
+For some clients, I've included paintings in my portfolio to emphasize that the computer is just a tool and that I have some insights about composition and scale that other designers might not have.
 Consider showing a skill you have and be prepared to explain why you feel it's appropriate to your portfolio and to the position you are applying for.
 You might have sketches that provide insight to your process.
 Maybe a very professional photograph that you took.
-Or just something with such a great concept that you can show off and show that you are just that creative.
-Just remember the earlier tip that anything in your portfolio should be as perfect as possible.
-If it's sketch it should be a great sketch that would hold up to anyone else who had one.

 Creativity is good, but don't let the portfolio itself overshadow the works within it.
 You want your portfolio to be clean and present the pieces you have to display.
 Whoever looks at it should feel the clear focus on the individual pieces and not how they are presented.
 However you choose to display portfolio, make sure you choose something that you can easily edit.
 You'll want to add new pieces and take out a few too depending on who will view it and what tasks and skills you are emphasizing.